jebeyer/jebeyer.github.io/research.md

 ### Mathematics

 <br/>
-I am currently a fifth-year graduate student working under the direction of [Greg Muller](https://math.ou.edu/~gmuller).
+I am currently a sixth-year graduate student working under the direction of [Greg Muller](https://math.ou.edu/~gmuller).
 My research is focused on [cluster algebras](https://en.wikipedia.org/wiki/Cluster_algebra), a type of commutative ring with connections to many different areas of mathematics and physics.
 Lately, I have been very interested in constructions that relate cluster algebras to low-dimensional topology - knots, curves, surfaces, mapping class groups, etc.

 #### Papers